Maikon/personal_blog/_posts/2014-06-05-law-of-demeter.md

 ---
 layout: post
-title: "The Law of Demeter."
+title: "The Law of Demeter"
-category: post
+category: blog
+tag:
+- software design
+- demeter
+- ruby
 ---
-### The Law of Demeter

 The Law of Demeter states that a method of an object should invoke only the methods of the following objects: